JanHerca/urantiapedia/output/wikijs/en/article/Chuck_Burton/Tadpoles_Butterflies_and_Lightosity.md

 There once was a charismatic, ecumenical teacher shortly after the turn of the century, who had an interest in science — specifically the speed of electricity.
 So he asked twenty-five of his students, representing most of the religions of the world, to line up on a damp cellar floor and join hands.
 He then proceeded to wire the first and turn the switch releasing the current.
 There were three lessons which could be drawn from the experiment: (1) the teacher obviously was either very persuasive or very powerful; (2) electricity did indeed travel quickly; and (3) the unity exhibited by the diversity of those religionists at that particular moment in time has never before or since been seen on this planet.

 One thing _The Urantia Book_ does as a tool is to expand the concepts about the nature of God the Father and the functioning of Deity.
-Said Jesus at Jotapata, “_Worship makes one increasingly like the being who is worshiped._” ([UB 146:2.17](/en/The_Urantia_Book/146#p2_17)) Thus the better one's understanding and knowledge about the Creator, the First Source and Center, the Heavenly Father, the better will one be able to discern his will and become more God-like and hence more spiritual.
+Said Jesus at Jotapata, “_Worship makes one increasingly like the being who is worshiped._” (<a id="a101_228"></a>[UB 146:2.17](/en/The_Urantia_Book/146#p2_17)) Thus the better one's understanding and knowledge about the Creator, the First Source and Center, the Heavenly Father, the better will one be able to discern his will and become more God-like and hence more spiritual.
 C.S.
 Lewis has a story about this which I will share in my closing.

 And where better than an epochal revelation presented in this century does one find a more unified, comprehensive or a more authoritative presentation about the nature of God?
 If we indeed believe this, that we possess the highest truth about Deity, how are we to avoid the chosen people syndrome and its accompanying intolerance and arrogance?
 Have you ever observed a child after he gets his hands on a flashlight for the first time?
 I think that his first act, and this is universal, is to point the flashlight directly into your eyes so that you become temporarily blinded by the light.